g4m817/novelapp/README.md

 ## Overview
 This repository contains a Flask application that generates long‑form fiction by moving through a structured pipeline: **metadata → outlines → arcs → chapter guides → prose → images**.
 It combines Flask + SQLAlchemy + Celery + Redis + Socket.IO on the backend with OpenAI models for text and image generation, and stores assets in S3‑compatible object storage.

-Below is a practical, code‑accurate overview of how the system works, followed by setup instructions.
-The original README content is preserved at the end under **Quick Start (from original README)**.

 ---

 ## How it works (end to end)